Do I need to Avoid Dairy After Prostate Cancer?

 To make sense of this, it helps to look at the overall body of evidence rather than focusing on individual studies.

-This article explores what the research shows, why findings can sometimes sound more concerning than they are, and what this means in practice for people trying to make food choices after prostate cancer.
+This article explores what the research shows, why findings can sometimes sound more concerning than they are, and what this means in practice for people trying to make food choices after a prostate cancer diagnosis.

 Why the dairy question comes up

-Part of the reason dairy comes up so often in conversations about prostate cancer is that some studies have reported associations between dairy intake and prostate cancer outcomes.
+Part of the reason dairy comes up so often in conversations about prostate cancer is that some studies have reported associations between dairy intake and prostate cancer.

 When findings from individual studies are shared through headlines, social media, articles or online discussions without context, they can sound more certain than they are.